Brugman/localhost-index/README.md

 If you work in an office and want to show your co-workers your local website, they can't access `project-a.dev`, that requires mapping on their OS.
 What does work is your LAN IP, like `192.168.0.56`, or `10.10.10.56`, if you open up your Apache to LAN visitors.
 You only have 1 IP, and many sites though, so we need a way to pass along that you want to visit `project-a`.

-Enter Wildcard DNS services [xip](http://xip.io/) and [nip](https://nip.io/).
-They do the same. xip is the OG, nip says it is smarter.
-If one has downtime, use the other.
-If you visit `10.10.10.56.xip.io`, they make you load `10.10.10.56`.
-But if visit `project-a.dev.10.10.10.56.xip.io`, they make you load `10.10.10.56`, but your Apache on the receiving end, can detect that the URL is `project-a.dev.10.10.10.56.xip.io`.
+Enter Wildcard DNS services [nip](https://nip.io/) and [sslip](https://sslip.io/).
+They do the same.
+If you visit `10.10.10.56.nip.io`, they make you load `10.10.10.56`.
+But if visit `project-a.dev.10.10.10.56.nip.io`, they make you load `10.10.10.56`, but your Apache on the receiving end, can detect that the URL is `project-a.dev.10.10.10.56.nip.io`.
 From there your vhost can extract the `project-a.dev` part, and load the website in `/webdev/project-a/public_html/`

 Yes, your local websites now have crazy long weird URLs.